Podcast promotion is the key to podcast growth!

 Submit your podcast to iTunes and other podcasting directories. iTunes is the largest directory for podcasts and it has an audience of 60 million people who search out digital content.
 Being listed there will increase the chances of someone finding your show.

 Get Others Talking!
 Positive reviews about your podcast go a long way.
-We recommend you routinely ask your audience in every episode to leave you a review on your listing on iTunes.
-Each review helps push your podcast further up in itunes ranking.
-In addition, when someone blog’s about your podcast, the web traffic to your site also gets a positive uptick.
+We recommend you routinely ask your audience in every episode to leave a review on your listing on iTunes.
+Each review helps push your podcast further up in iTunes ranking.
+In addition, when someone blogs about your podcast, the web traffic to your site also gets a positive uptick.
 It’s a win-win!

-- Start a Twitter account or create a Facebook and G+ page in the name of your podcast.
+- Start a Twitter account or create a Facebook and G+ page, etc. in the name of your podcast.